Tips for Traveling to Italy for the First Time

-On the other hand, avoid places with “tourists menu” by all means.
+On the other hand, avoid places with a “tourists menu” by all means.
 These places usually have limited menu selections and are usually overpriced.
-Plus, the food is not authentic but just a mass-produced version of Italian dishes which can make your trip lack the true Italian experience.
+Plus, the food is not authentic but just a mass-produced version of Italian dishes, which can make your trip lack the true Italian experience.

-A typical meal in Italy consists of a primo (pasta, risotto), secondo (meat or fish) and contorno (vegetable side dish).
-If you’re eating out during lunchtime, most restaurants will offer pre-fixed menus which usually include an appetizer and dessert.
+A typical meal in Italy consists of a primo (pasta, risotto), a secondo (meat or fish), and contorno (vegetable side dish).
+If you’re eating out during lunchtime, most restaurants will offer pre-fixed menus, which usually include an appetizer and dessert.

 Bread and water are served with every meal, so don’t be surprised to see them on your plate.
 If you want to drink wine with your meal, it’s best to ask the waiter for their recommendation.